Southampton City Race – Final Details

 The Flying Aubergine café, located across the road from the event centre and right next to the finish, serves hot and cold food and drinks.
 They have a great menu including vegan and vegetarian meals.
 They are offering a 10% discount on food (not drinks) to all competitors.

-There will be a free raffle.
-Up And Running have donated a Silva backpack as the prize.
-Your bib number will be your raffle ticket.
+There will be a free raffle for competitors.
+Up And Running and Ultrasport have kindly donated prizes.
+Your bib number will be your raffle ticket number.
 We’ll make the draw during the event with the lucky winner able to collect their prize before they leave or at the Classic the following day.

 Things to do